Title: The Song of the Quarkbeast

 Author: Jasper Fforde

-WARNING: This book is second in a series, so this review might contain spoilers of the first book.
-If you haven’t read The Last Dragonslayer, I recommend not reading this review.
+Warning: This book is second in a series, so this review might contain spoilers of The Last Dragonslayer.

 Magic has been in a sad state in the Ununited Kingdom for years, but now it’s finally on the rise, and boneheaded King Snodd IV knows it.
 If he succeeds at his plot, the very future of magic will be at risk!
 Sensible sixteen-year-old Jennifer Strange, acting manager of Kazam Mystical Arts Management and its unpredictable crew of sorcerers, has little chance against the king and his cronies—but there’s no way Kazam will let go of the noble powers of magic without a fight.
 A suspenseful, satirical story of Quarkbeasts, trolls, and wizidrical crackle!